-(3) CPR Certification: Students in the Faculty must obtain certification in cardiopulmonary resuscitation (CPR) Level C by the end of the Fall Term in which they are admitted.
-Please note that CPR Level C meets the requirements for providing injections.
-All fees and other costs for CPR certification are the responsibility of the student.
+(3) CPR and First Aid Certification: Students in the Faculty must obtain certification in cardiopulmonary resuscitation (CPR) Level C and a certificate in First Aid (Standard or Emergency First Aid) by the end of March (last business day) of first year for the BScPharm program or prior to clinical placements for the PharmD program.
+Please note that CPR Level C with First Aid meets the requirements for providing injections.
+All fees and other costs for CPR/First Aid certification are the responsibility of the student.
+Students must maintain valid certification for both CPR Level C and First Aid until they graduate.